9 Best Sites To Sell Stock Music Online In 2026

 Roqstar is a fantastic audio marketplace that offers very generous royalty rates.
 It pays creators a much higher percentage of each sale than many of its competitors.

-If you sign up for a free Roqstar account, you can upload up to 10 products to their marketplace (not just stock music, but also sample packs, presets, beats, and other types of audio products) and start selling straight away.
+Signing up for a free Roqstar account lets you upload up to 10 products to their marketplace.
+This is not just for stock music.
+You can sell sample packs, presets, beats, and other types of audio products right away.

-And if you upgrade to one of Roqstar’s paid monthly subscription plans, you’ll keep 100% of your sales, with zero fees.
-Plus, you’ll also unlock a bunch of nifty premium features including Roqstar’s fan base-building tools.
+If you upgrade to one of Roqstar’s paid monthly plans, you keep 100 percent of your sales with zero fees.
+You also unlock a bunch of premium features, including tools to help you build a fan base.

 #6 – Epidemic Sound